 Recommended for Romantic Dining because: Two-story windows insure wondrous sunsets and, frankly, you're dining in the sky.

-It's not the whirlpool suite at the airport motel that was named the "Ultimate Romantic Dipping Place in North America" (by Food Network) - it's Geja's Café, the fondue sharing cavern that finds its way on many "romantic" lists from OpenTable to USA Today's reader poll in 2015.
+It's not the whirlpool suite at the airport motel that was named the "Ultimate Romantic Dipping Place in North America" (by Food Network) - it's Geja's Café, the fondue sharing cavern that finds its way on many "romantic" lists from OpenTable to USA Today's reader polls.
 Relationship is all about sharing and fondue is an interactive, fun culinary adventure that you can undertake ala carte or full dunk dinner by way of a Premier option: cheese fondue, salad, a choice of meat or seafood combinations with assorted vegetables, eight dipping sauces, flaming chocolate dessert fondue and coffee Low lighting, small booths and tables with swaths of fabric, live classical and flamenco guitar fan the flames.

 Recommended for Romantic Dining because: Geja's has been the site of 144,354 first dates and 16,561 engagements.
 Case closed.